Time-Weighted (TWR) vs Money-Weighted Return (MWR)

-How to calculate Time Weighted Return This method also has its drawback mainly because, well, it ignores the “size” and gives an equal weight to each sub-periods.
-Imagine the portfolio above, suppose in the second year, your portfolio ends up being down 20% (from $3500 to $2800).
-You actually incur a loss of $200 for a two-year period, but your TWR over the same period is actually +20% !?!?
+This method also has its drawback mainly because it ignores the “size” and gives an equal weight to each sub-periods.
+This means your return figures can be misleading when there is a large cash inflow or outflow of the portfolio.
+For example, imagine the portfolio above, suppose in the second year, your portfolio ends up being down 20% (from $3500 to $2800).
+You actually incur a loss of $200 for a two-year period, but your TWR over the same period is actually +20%.

 Money-Weighted Return (MWR)